 National waiting list - database of Georgian citizens awaiting for the living or deceased organ transplantation in Georgia;

-Organ exchange organization - a non-profit legal entity or mandated body (whether public or private) licensed/authorized for organ distribution and/or exchange on the (inter) national level;

-Kidney paired donation program – a (inter) nationally coordinated exchange of kidneys donated for transplantation between two or three incompatible pairs who cannot be given their own partner's or close relative’s kidney for the incompatibility reasons.
+Kidney paired donation program – a nationally coordinated exchange of kidneys donated for transplantation between two incompatible pairs who cannot be given their own close relative’s kidney for the incompatibility reasons.

 Council for Living Donation (LDC) –an official expert body, independent from the transplantation center, appointed by the ministry to provide a medical service for a living donor counseling, psychosocial support and evaluation, in line with requirements of this Act.